Jr0dR87/FallingClyde/README.md

 ===============

-Clone Repo using Git
+## Clone Repo using Git

-In CWD

 git clone https://github.com/JarrodRizor/FallingClyde.git

 cd FallingClyde

-php -S localhost:8888 (this will create a web server to run PHP scripts and run the game)
+php -S localhost:8888 (this will create a web server to run the game)

 open browser and naviagte to http://localhost:8888